swetabhlearns/covid-assignment/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `Functionality`

+At the start, The project shows Worldwide Data.
+When chosen a country, the data and graph is updated to the data of the chosen country.
+There are two filters for the graph, i.e country and data since 7days, 30 days and 90 days.
+When chosen, the graph displays that filtered data.
+There is a table which includes data of all the countries with a search functionality.

 ### `npm test`